- About PS&F

 Notice must be provided to participants.

 Participants must be provided a notice clearly explaining what medical information will be collected, how it will be used, who will have access to it, and how it will be kept confidential.
 Within the next 30 days, a model notice will be available on the EEOC website.
-In addition, GINA requires that consent be obtained from the spouse for collection of health information after disclosing what will be collected, how it will be used, and how the information will be protected.
+In addition, GINA requires that consent be obtained from the spouse for the collection of health information after disclosing what will be collected, how it will be used, and how the information will be protected.

 Confidentiality of medical information collected must be maintained.